 Academic achievements Evaluation criteria Evaluation items Excellent Very Good Good (1) Being able to fully understand basic information on chemistry and make it bases to understand advanced contents.
 Being able to fully understand basic information on chemistry.
-Being able to understand basic information on chemistry.
-Iding (2) Understanding and learning advanced expertise in several Being able to fully understand chemical expertise and make it bases to conduct the latest research.
+Being able to understand basic information on chemistry. ıding (2) chemical and interdisciplinary areas.
+Being able to fully understand chemical expertise and make it bases to conduct the latest research.
 Being able to fully understand chemical expertise.
-Being able to understand chemical expertise. d Understanding (3) and skills necessary for learning construction.
+Being able to understand chemical expertise. d Understanding and skills necessary for learning construction.
 To understand the basics of physical science perfectly; also, to make the knowledge a foundation for learning cutting-edge information.
 To be able to understand the basics of physical science perfectly.
 To be able to understand the basics of physical science.
 Knowledge and (4) To learn abilities to express oneself by considering problems that human and society are facing from multiple perspectives.
 By understanding problems that human and society are facing from multiple viewpoints, to consider specific solutions and express one's idea To be able to understand problems that human and society are facing from multiple perspectives.
 To be able to understand problems that human and society are facing from multiple perspectives.
-Kno process of construction and development in each academic discipline.
+Knov (5) Getting ability to explain the process of construction and development in each academic discipline.
 Being able to fully understand the construction and development process of each studying and explain the relationship between the necessity and modern learning.
 Being able to fully understand the construction and development process of each studying.
 Being able to understand the construction and development process of each studying.
-(6) and comprehensive topics from various perspectives.
+To learn skills to explain certain academic and comprehensive topics from various perspectives.
 Being able to fully understand interdisciplinary and general topics on chemistry and other areas and explain them.
 Being able to fully understand interdisciplinary and general topics on chemistry and other areas.
 Being able to understand interdisciplinary and general topics on chemistry and other areas.
-(1) chemical issues.
+(1) To acquire ability to apply chemical knowledge, witch is already acquired, into chemical issues.
 To be able to apply chemical knowledge, which is already acquired, into chemical problems, and solve them.
 To be able to apply learned chemical basic knowledge into chemical problems.
-To be able to understand relations between basic chemical knowledge, which is already acquired, and chemical issues. and Skills (2) actitudes related to information, also to acquire skills to process, output and input information appropriately.
+To be able to understand relations between basic chemical knowledge, which is already acquired, and chemical issues. and Skills (2) information appropriately.
 Being able to fully understand information on closely related to chemistry and appropriately deal, send and receive them.
 Being able to understand information on closely related to chemistry and deal, send and receive them.
 Being able to use chemistry related information.
 Abilities (3) To acquire the ability to explain the importance of fitness and health promotion from scientific perspectives.
 To appropriately understand explain relations among human body, health and science.
 To appropriately understand relations among human body, health and science.
-To understand explain relations among human body, health and science. ЧР (4) To obtain skills to conduct experiments based on basic knowledge, which is learned.
+To understand explain relations among human body, health and science.
+Ab To obtain skills to conduct experiments based on basic knowledge, which is learned.
 Based on basic knowledge of natural science, to be able to handle experiments in accordance with appropriate steps, also to understand the results deeply.
 Based on basic knowledge about natural science, to be able to conduce research and understand research results.
 Based on acquired basic knowledge about natural science, to be able to conduct research.